Navi Mumbai International Airport (NMIA): Details, Facts, Inauguration & Timeline

 What will feel different from today’s Mumbai airport

-- Landside access becomes more predictable once UCR opens (fewer choke points than the current Sion–Panvel/Palm Beach patchwork if you’re coming from SoBo via MTHL).
+More predictable landside access once UCR opens, fewer choke points than the current Sion–Panvel/Palm Beach patchwork if you’re coming from SoBo via MTHL.

 Pricing: the UDF explained in one glance